ifmcjthenknczny/old-jetbrains-projects/README.md

 > Simple Search Engine (simpleSearchEngine.kt)

 * Read data from text file
-* Mapping single words to lines where they are in text file
+* Mapping single words to lines indexes where they are in text file
 * Simple user menu
-* Search options ALL, ANY, NONE
+* Search options ALL (result must have all phrases from query), ANY (any word from query), NONE (cannot have words from query)
 * Printing results of search
 * Printing all available data